Reviewing the Index Advisor recommendations v14

 To review the recommendations of the Index Advisor utility using the

 show_index_recommendations() function, call the function, specifying the process ID of the session:

 pid is the process ID of the current session.
-If you do not know the process ID of your current session, passing a value of
+If you don't know the process ID of your current session, passing a value of

-NULL will also return a result set for the current session.
+NULL also returns a result set for the current session.

 In the example,

 create index idx_t_a on t(a) is the SQL statement needed to create the index suggested by Index Advisor.
 Each row in the result set shows:

 - The command required to create the recommended index.

 - The maximum estimated size of the index.